That-Tech-Geek/FinVision/README.md

-# FiVision: AI-powered Market Trend Analysis
+# FinVision: AI-powered Market Trend Analysis

-FiVision is an AI-powered model designed to analyze market trends and provide insights for informed investment decisions.
+FinVision is an AI-powered model designed to analyze market trends and provide insights for informed investment decisions.

 ## Features